Outdoor markets, warmly lit downtowns, cozy restaurants, cheerful locals... there is something special about American…

 Six million people visit the Grand Canyon annually, making it one of the nation’s most popular National Parks.
 Want to make your trip special?
-Read on for insight from Grand Canyon insider Kirby Shedlowski, the park’s public affairs officer and spokesperson.
+Read on for insight from Grand Canyon insider Kirby-Lynn Shedlowski, spokeswomen and public representative of the Grand Canyon National Park.

 What’s it like to live at the Grand Canyon Village?